 Built by Watervliet Arsenal serial number 20, built in 1899.

-On April 11, 1942 a Japanese aerial bomb hit the Battery Grubbs power plant, putting the battery out of service.
-Next, on April 16, 1942 a direct hit disabled the No. 2 gun and also destroyed the battery commander's station.
+On April 11, 1942 a Japanese aerial bomb hit the power plant at Battery Grubbs putting the battery out of service.
+Next, on April 16, 1942 a direct hit disabled the No. 2 gun and destroyed the battery commander's station.
 Afterwards, the battery was abandoned.

 Prior to the surrender of Corregidor, both guns were fired with the trunnion caps removed, causing them to jump out of their carriages causing damaging them.